-- In 2019 there were 1,612 live births in Kensington and Chelsea (ONS, 2020) - Locally, early community intelligence suggests that pregnant women and new mums reported being very anxious about giving birth in hospital or being at home with a newborn with no-one visiting to help.
-This may increase the potential for social isolation - According to national research 10 to 20 per cent of new mothers suffer from mental health issues (LSE & Centre for Mental Health, 2014) - The first 1,000 days of life are critical to life and health outcomes.
-During the lockdown Early Years education and support was reduced - Flu vaccine uptake is lower in Black pregnant women (only 11 per cent) in the borough in comparison to other ethnic groups (WSIC, 2020) - National research (Knight et al, 2020) reported that more than half of pregnant women (56%) admitted to hospital with COVID-19 between 1st March and 14th April 2020 were from Black, Asian or other ethnic minority groups (Black 22%; Asian 25%; Chinese/other 7%; Mixed 2%)
+- In 2019 there were 2,315 live births in Westminster (ONS, 2020). - Locally, early community intelligence suggests that pregnant women and new mums reported being very anxious about giving birth in hospital, or being at home with a newborn with no-one visiting to help.
+This may increase the potential for social isolation. - According to national research 10-20% of new mothers suffer from mental health issues (LSE & Centre for Mental Health, 2014) - The first 1,000 days of life are critical to life and health outcomes.
+During the lockdown Early Years education and support was reduced - Flu vaccine uptake is lower in Black pregnant women (only 19%) in comparison to other ethnic groups (WSIC, 2020) - National research (Knight et al, 2020) reported that more than half of pregnant women (56%) admitted to hospital with COVID-19 between 1st March and 14th April 2020 were from Black, Asian or other ethnic minority groups (Black 22%; Asian 25%; Chinese/other 7%; Mixed 2%).